 Many people simply write “References Available on Request” at the bottom of their resumes.
 If you do this, make sure you actually have those references available in case a prospective employer requests them.
 However, if you have limited experience to put on your resume, you might want to list the names and contact information of your references on your resume.

 These teen resume samples will make getting started easy.
 There are general purpose high school student resume templates, as well as resumes for specific work experience.
 These samples will guide you with a professional resume format and a basic idea of what to write.
-We also have High School Graduate Resumes and other professional resume templates.
+We also have student resume examples and other professional resume templates.